March 25, 2025

 The root √’sr is used across the languages.
 Geʽez asara, Hebrew, Egyptian Aramaic, Old Aramaic, and Judeo-Aramaic asar, Syriac and Palestinian Christian Aramaic esar, Akkadian esēru, and Ugaritic asr and asīr all have the same meaning: "To bind and tie."

 In the Hebrew Bible, for example, we find asar in the absolute to mean "to tie, to restrain," and "to fix (the order of battle)," and metaphorically, "to bind oneself with a pledge," where that pledge is called issār.
-We also find the noun esūr "bonds," and consequently bēth hā-esūr "house of bands," meaning "prison" (as at Jeremiah 37:15).
+We also find the noun esūr "bonds," and consequently bēth hā-esūr "house of bonds," meaning "prison" (as at Jeremiah 37:15).

 Hebrew asīr is identical in form and meaning to Arabic asīr "prisoner."
 At Zechariah 9:12, this is metaphorical: asīrē hat-tiqwā are "prisoners of hope."
 And assīr is a dialectical variant with the same meaning.